ddibiasi/Funker/README.md

 # Funker

-> Easy to use bluetooth library for RFCOMM and OBEX on Android.
+An easy to use bluetooth library for RFCOMM and OBEX on Android.
 Powered by Rx!

 [![](https://jitpack.io/v/ddibiasi/Funker.svg)](https://jitpack.io/#ddibiasi/Funker)